Climber7/Climber/README.md

 Currently support MacOS(10.10 or up) and Windows(vista or up), Linux support is on plan.

+For windows, Climber run as portable mode by default.
+(Will write files in executable directory) Sometimes you don’t want the portable mode, for example when you install Climber to `C:\Program Files (x86)\` You can create a file named `disable_portable` in executable directory to disable portable mode.
+(Will write files in local user data directory)

 # Build

 This project was developed under CLion, easy to build using cmake.